 "We share in the responsibility to do our best to promote and foster diversity, equity, and inclusion and denounce and dismantle all forms of hate, discrimination, inequities and injustice.
 When we are conscious of how our own biases, beliefs, experiences, and world view affect our behavior, thoughts, and attitude, we are better positioned to self-assess and evaluate our reasoning, intentions, and actions." - Tonya Parker '01, chief diversity officer and Title IX coordinator

 All students are invited to join these diversity groups already established on campus or to create a new group.
-Contact Melissa Rodriguez at email@example.com or (478) 757-5180 for more information.
+Contact Abbie Price at email@example.com or (478) 757-5180 for more information.

 The purpose of A.X.I.S. is to experience, learn, and teach cultural and international awareness through events, activities, and trips.
 A.X.I.S. is open to all students who are interested in international and cultural issues.